What To Bring On Your Next Day Hike

 Keep the sweat from your eyes, tie your hair back, use as a flag, compress wounds, filter water.
-I’m pretty sure Katie and I have even used these as shirts once.
+I've even used bandanas as shirts a few times.
 They take up so little space in the bag and provide innumerable uses.

-Knives and multitools may seem unnecessary during a short day hike, you’ll be thankful for it should you ever get lost.
+Knives and multi-tools may seem unnecessary during a short day hike, you’ll be thankful for it should you ever get lost.
 For that reason, make sure you get a knife with a sharp blade and sturdy build.
-Our favorites are Swiss Army or Leatherman, but it’s up to personal preference (and state carry laws).
+Our favorites are Swiss Army or Leatherman, but leave it up to your personal preference (and state carry laws).

 8. R/C Gear